 Time permitting, we’ll have an opportunity to really engage with some community members, perhaps learning about their weaving tradition or visiting the school if it is a school day.
 In preparation for this community visit, we encourage you to read about being a Responsible Tourist.
 You can also ask for a copy of our Traveler’s Code of Conduct and read about appropriate gift-giving.
 We will camp for the night near Chaullacocha.

 For an extra-special experience, why not spend the night with a traditional Andean family?
 Check out our Chaullacocha Homestay add-on.

-If you’re feeling adventurous you may wish to hike Huayna Picchu or Machu Picchu mountain, but take note: this requires an extra permit, and they can sell out well in advance!
+Please note: It is not possible to hike Huayna Picchu or Machu Picchu Mountain in this itinerary, because the hikes are only open in the morning.
+If hiking Huayna Picchu is important to you, we suggest adding an Extra Day at Machu Picchu.
+Hiking Huayna Picchu or Machu Picchu Mountain requires an extra permit, and they can sell out well in advance!
 Be sure to tell us at booking if you would like to add one of these hikes.
-For more tips on what to see, check out our Visiting Machu Picchu page.

 After visiting Machu Picchu, we head back down to Aguas Calientes where you will catch an evening train to Ollantaytambo.
 We’ll have dinner in Ollantaytambo before continuing the rest of the way to Cusco by private transport, arriving around 10 or 11pm.